mbeddr/mps-platform-docs/src/doc/docs/reference/terminology_and_ui_for_access.md

 * `${mps_home}/plugins`
 * `«GlobalSettingsDir»/plugins`

-There are other things called plugins, known as [MPS Plugins](#mps-plugins), bearing no relationship to IDEA Plugins.
+There are other things called plugins, known as MPS plugins, bearing no relationship to IDEA Plugins.
 However, MPS Plugins can be packaged into IDEA Plugins, just as any other content of MPS.

 <a name="project_settings"></a>